Nuristan Province: Early history

 The surrounding area fell to Alexander the Great in 330 BC.
 It later fell to Chandragupta Maurya.
 The Mauryas introduced Buddhism to the region, and were attempting to expand their empire to Central Asia until they faced local Greco-Bactrian forces.
 Seleucus is said to have reached a peace treaty with Chandragupta by giving control of the territory south of the Hindu Kush to the Mauryas upon intermarriage and 500 elephants.

-Before their conversion to Islam, the Nuristanis practiced a form of ancient Hinduism infused with locally developed accretions.
+Before their conversion to Islam, the Nuristanis practiced an animist religion with elements from Indo-Iranian (Vedic- or Hindu-like) religion infused with locally developed accretions.
 They were called "kafirs" due to their enduring paganism while other regions around them became Muslim.
 However, the influence from district names in Kafiristan of Katwar or Kator and the ethnic name Kati has also been suggested.

 The area extending from modern Nuristan to Kashmir was known as "Puritan", a vast area containing a host of "Kafir" cultures and Indo-European languages that became Islamized over a long period.
 Earlier, it was surrounded by Buddhist areas.
 The Islamization of the nearby Badakhshan began in the 8th century and Peristan was surrounded by Muslim states in the 16th century with the Islamization of Baltistan.
 The Buddhist states temporarily brought literacy and state rule into the region.
 The decline of Buddhism resulted in it becoming heavily isolated.

 There have been varying theories about the origins of Kafirs including the Arab tribe of Quraish, or Gabars of Persia, the Greek soldiers of Alexander as well as the Indians of eastern Afghanistan.
 George Scott Robertson considered them to be part of the old Indian population of Eastern Afghanistan and stated they fled to the mountains after the Muslim invasion in the 10th century.
 He added they probably found other races there whom they killed off and enslaved or amalgamated with them.

 Oral traditions of some of the Nuristanis place themselves to be at the confluence of Kabul River and Kunar River a millennium ago.
 These traditions state they were driven off from Kandahar to Kabul to Kapisa to Kama with the Muslim invasion.
 They identify themselves as late arrivals in Nuristan, being driven by Mahmud of Ghazni who after establishing his empire forced the unsubmissive population to flee.